Palashio/libra/README.md

 ```python
 newClient.generateSetFinCNN('apples', 'oranges')
 ```
-This will generate a dataset of apples and oranges by parsing google images, prepprocess the dataset appropriately and then fit it to a Convolutional Neural Network.
+This particular will generate a dataset of apples and oranges by parsing Google Images, preprocess the dataset appropriately and then fit it to a convolutional neural network.
 All images are reduced to a standard (224, 224, 3) size using a traditional OpenCV resizing algorithm.
-Default size is the number of images in one google images page, before having to hit more images.
-This is generally around 80-100 images.
+Default size is the number of images in one Google Images page *before* having to hit more images, which is generally around 80-100 images.

 The infrastructure to generate more images is currently being worked on.